 Nonetheless, the production design is so good that it easily overcomes the basic direction.
 The film’s overall visual effect is truly remarkable and unique.

 While I have some reservations, mostly with the ending, I can say without reservation that this film is a treasure and worth watching by anyone who enjoys horror or classic films.
-It’s certainly the first feature-length film in my tour through film history that I’ve enjoyed purely as a movie buff, not aspiring historian, and plan to watch again for my own pleasure.
+It’s certainly the first feature-length film in my tour through film history that I’ve enjoyed purely as a movie lover, not a historian, and plan to watch again for my own pleasure.

 (I’m attempting to watch 1001 Films to See Before Your Die in chronological order.
 This is film number 6.
 Up next is yet another DW Griffith film, Broken Blossoms.
 Thankfully, it’s much shorter than the previous two Griffith entries, Birth of a Nation and Intolerance.)